mozilla/data-docs/src/cookbooks/bigquery-airflow.md

 Related tests are placed in `/tests/example/client_ids/{test_name}/` and run with `pytest`.
-Tests takes query parameters in `query_params.yaml`, a table to read from as newline delimited json `{table_name}.ndjson`, schema for the table to read from as json `{table_name}.schema.json`, and expected output as newline delimited json `expect.ndjson`.
+Tests takes query parameters in `query_params.yaml`, a table to read from as newline delimited JSON `{table_name}.ndjson`, schema for the table to read from as JSON `{table_name}.schema.json`, and expected output as newline delimited JSON `expect.ndjson`.

 For example, in `/tests/example/client_ids` we could have: